TheMallCop/hpe-security/README.md

 - [Node.js and npm](nodejs.org) Node >= 4.x.x, npm >= 2.x.x
 - [Gulp](http://gulpjs.com/) (`npm install --global gulp`)

-### Developing
+### Set up

-1. Run `npm install` to install server dependencies.
+Run `npm install` to install server dependencies.

-2. Run `gulp serve` to start the development server.
-It should automatically open the client in your browser when ready.
+## Developing

-## Build & development
+Run `gulp serve` to start the development server.
+It should automatically open the client in your browser when ready on localhost:3000

-Run `gulp build` for building and `gulp serve` for preview.
+Run 'gulp serve:dist' to run production code (stored in _dist/_ directory)

-## Testing
+## Build for production

-Running `npm test` will run the unit tests with karma.
+Run `gulp build` for building production-ready code, packaged inside of the _dist/_ directory